-If you’re looking to celebrate Valentine’s Day in a way that won’t have you feeling weighed down or regretting that extra glass of sine the next morning, this cherry fruit mocktail recipe is here for you.
+If you're looking to celebrate Valentine's Day in a way that won't have you feeling weighed down or regretting that extra glass of sine the next morning, this Strawberry Pomegranate Mocktail recipe is here for you.
 Without any liquor, this drink feels elegant and celebratory.
 Made with real fresh strawberries and pomegranate arils, you can taste the fresh fruity flavor in every sip.

 And it's not just for special occasions either!
 You can play mixologist any time of day with this light and refreshing thirst-quencher.

 If you haven't mixed your own mocktails or cocktails before, this is a great place to start.
 This fun recipe has a few tricks that every bartender should learn, including muddling berries, mixing flavors, and topping your glasses with fizz.
 Luckily, it's easier than you might think to prepare stunning multi-colored glasses of your favorite drinks.